 •Is there anyone whose absence will defeat your ability to produce the intended outcomes of the meeting?
 If so, should you reschedule the meeting?

 •Do members of your team need to contribute something in order for you to realize the outcome?
 What do they need to do to before or during the meeting?

 •What needs to happen for you to realize the outcome and accomplishment within 45 minutes?

 •What will the Agenda say about what’s going to happen there?

-By using the language of accomplishment, you and your team will be able to focus your energy, attention and creativity to the project at hand.
-Knowing the outcome requires workers to consider what is needed in order to fulfill the accomplishment.
+By using the language of an outcome, you and your team will be able to focus your energy, attention and creativity to the project at hand.
+Knowing the outcome requires workers to consider what is needed in order to fulfill the outcome.
 It also creates a positive mental image of the future.
 By holding the group accountable, team members will be focused and energized on what lies ahead.